Tibbet Knob - Woodstock, Virginia

 George Washington National Forest

-Printable Topo Hike Map (PDF)
+Topo Hike Trails Map (PDF)

 Woodstock Weather Forecast

-Garmin (GDB), GPS eXchange (GPX) (What's this?)
+Garmin (GDB), Gaia/Trails App (GPX) (What's this?)

-3D View of Route!
+3D View of Route

 From:

-Wolf Gap Recreation Area and parking area
+Wolf Gap Recreation Area and parking area.
+38.92404, -78.68949

 Tibbet Knob is the sister hike to Big Schloss.
 Starting from the same parking location at the Wolf Gap Campground the hike heads in the opposite direction along the Tibbet Knob Trail.
 Although shorter, this hike is not as family friendly because of two short, steep scrambles to the main Tibbet Knob summit.

-Big Schloss is one of the most well know, and most panoramic hikes in the region, with an almost 270° vista from the main overlook.
+Big Schloss is one of the most well known, and most panoramic hikes in the region, with an almost 270° vista from the main overlook.
 Tibbet Knob is nearly identical in distance to the Big Schloss hike, and is every bit as spectacular.
 Boasting a wider and more spectacular panorama to the north and west, a wonderful vista just below the high point to the east, and probably the most perfectly placed campsite in the whole Great North Mountain area!

 Where the Big Schloss hike can draw many people on nicer days, the Tibbet Knob hike generally has a fraction the number of hikers.
 For vista after vista, without the crowds, this hike is hard to beat.